mlabbe/nativefiledialog/README.md

 If you need to run Premake5 directly, further [build documentation](docs/build.md) is available.

 Previously, NFD used SCons to build.
-It still works, but is now deprecated; updates to it are discouraged.
-Opt to use the native build system where possible.
+As of 1.1.6, SCons support has been removed entirely.

 `nfd.a` will be built for release builds, and `nfd_d.a` will be built for debug builds.